 "The Classic Era" (1600 - 1700)

-Moving away from Paris, the Versailles Court became another epicentre of the perfume industry with the levels of fragrance use often described as ‘Intoxicating’
+Moving away from Paris, the Versailles Court became the epicentre of the perfume industry with the levels of fragrance use often described as ‘Intoxicating’.

-Versailles dictated and influenced the customs, fashions and practices of the perfume as a culture flourished around flowers and medicinal herbs.
+Versailles dictated and influenced the customs, fashions and practices of perfume while a culture flourished around flowers and medicinal herbs.

-Manufacturers of fragrances, powder and perfume gloves also put their mark on the history of perfume.
-They developed and organised their trade to take advantage of floral ingredients such as carnation, lavender, rose and jasmine, just to name a few.
+Manufacturers of fragrances, scented powder and perfumed gloves also put their mark on the history of perfume.
+They developed their trade and took advantage of novel floral ingredients such as carnation, lavender, rose and jasmine to name just a few.

-Moving away from Paris, Versailles became another epicentre of the perfume industry.
+Moving away from Paris, Versailles became the Epicentre of the Perfume Industry

 Celebration, happiness and carefree are all adjectives that could apply to this period in the history of perfume.

 Throughout this period of perfume’s history, the more merciless side of the industry emerges where women are almost enslaved to the tyranny of fashion in perfumes, hairstyles and make-up.
-Published by the newspapers and magazines of their day, canons of feminine elegance were imposed upon the population.
+Contemporary newspapers and magazines published and imposed canons of feminine elegance upon the population.

 The court of Louis XV was named the “perfumed court”.
 It was mandatory for him to never wear the same fragrance twice.

-Throughout history, canons of feminine elegance were imposed upon the population.
+Throughout history, populations had barrages of feminine elegance imposed upon them

 The Napoleonic Years (1789 - 1860)